- Licenses & ID

 - Vehicle Registration

 - Tests & Manuals

 - Tickets & Violations

 - Commercial Drivers

 This site is privately owned and is neither affiliated with, nor endorsed by, nor operated by any government agency.
 Visit the DDS >

 Your source for Georgia driver's license information

 Notice: Driver license changes and applications must be processed at an official DMV location or website.
-This website provides links to official DMV services which may be free of charge as well as third-party application assistance services that charge a fee.
-Application assistance services are designed to better prepare you and help save you time for many DMV-related services.
-They provide personalized information, live support and where possible, document preparation.
+This website provides links to official DMV services which may be free of charge as well as third-party application assistance services and products that charge a fee.
+Application assistance value added services are designed to better prepare you and help save you time for many DMV-related services.
+They provide personalized information, customer support, additional vehicle related products and where possible, document preparation.
 The information on this site is not guaranteed to be correct, complete or up-to-date.